 Below is the full happy path of the conversation flow.

 Engaging students in fun communication should be from both conversations and visuals.
 I created the user interface guidelines to bring more personality to the bot.

 The bot personality could be seen not only from the conversations but also from the visual aspects.
 Since we had more flexibility with the platform, I designed some illustrations to bring the conversations into a more fun way.
 The illustrations aligned with the information that the bot provided.

 Illustrations made by me

-Conversational interface is the next UX challenge
+The conversational interface is the next UX challenge.

 A chatbot is no longer a bizarre communication platform for us.
 But the way human interacts with the chatbot is still something to be continuously learned.
 A conversation is a basic human communication tool.
 It's natural for humans to do it unconsciously, but not for machines.
 Like a human, a machine needs some time to learn the conversation.
 In order to make machines learn the conversation, I believe the conversation designers have to abstract our thought patterns and unconscious habits into something that can be interacted in an organic way.